Friday, July 29, 2011

 Wednesday, July 13, 2011

-On Pawlenty and Lady Gaga
+Pawlenty goes Gaga

 So, T-Paw likes Lady Gaga, particularly her songs, "Bad Romance," and her a cappella performance of her song, "Born This Way" on her HBO special.
 There are more than a thousand articles on the subject available on the internet, if you'd like to read them.
 The most succinct one I found was this article from USA Today.
 The StarTribune article, as is typical of that publication, crossed the line between news and opinion.
 It seems this breaking news had a lot of people talking.